-May cause harm to breast-fed children.
 May cause damage to organs (Respiratory Tract) through prolonged or repeated exposure if inhaled.
-Precautionary statements Prevention Obtain special instructions before use.
-Keep away from heat/sparks/open flames/hot surfaces.
+Precautionary statements Prevention Keep away from heat/sparks/open flames/hot surfaces.
 No smoking.
 Do not spray on an open flame or other ignition source.
 Pressurized container: Do not pierce or burn, even after use.
 Do not breathe dust/ fume/ gas/ mist/ vapours/ spray.
-Avoid contact during pregnancy/ while nursing.
 Wash skin thoroughly after handling.

-Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
 Contaminated work clothing must not be allowed out of the workplace.
-Wear protective gloves.
+Wear protective gloves/ eye protection/ face protection.
 In case of inadequate ventilation wear respiratory protection.
 Response IF ON SKIN: Wash with plenty of soap and water.
 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
 Call a POISON CENTER/doctor if you feel unwell.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF exposed or concerned: Get medical advice/ attention.
 If skin irritation or rash occurs: Get medical advice/ attention.
 If eye irritation persists: Get medical advice/ attention.
+If experiencing respiratory symptoms: Call a POISON CENTER/doctor.
 Take off contaminated clothing and wash before reuse.
 Storage Store in a well-ventilated place.
 Keep container tightly closed.
 Store locked up.

 Protect from sunlight.
 Do not expose to temperatures exceeding 50 °C/ 122 °F.

 Disposal

 Dispose of contents/ container to an approved waste disposal plant.

 Other hazards

 No data available

 3. COMPOSITION/INFORMATION ON INGREDIENTS

-Thie product ic a mixture.
+This product is a mixture.

-11115 DIOGUCL is a mixiure.